topst-development/Documentation/TOPST D3-G/Software/D3-G Linux SDK Getting Started.md

 2. Install a terminal emulator such as Tera Term or PuTTY.
 3. Connect the Host PC and the A72 UART Pin on the TOPST D3-G. Use a USB to TTL Cable.
+4. Connect the black cable to GND pin.
+5. Connect the RXD cable to TX pin of A72 UART pins and TXD cable to RX pin of UART pins.

 <p align="center">